eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-op>
 ```

-The logs show that the copy forward operation acts on the the entire *eden* space (512 regions), recorded as `type=eden`, and 80 older regions, which are recorded as `type=other`.
-113.76 MB (119281928 B) have been copied from the *eden* space to 1st generation regions and 233.10 MB (244414264 B) of memory in non-*eden* regions have been copied to the next generation of regions.
+The logs show that the copy forward operation acts on the entire *eden* space (512 regions), recorded as `type=eden`, and 80 older regions, which are recorded as `type=other`.
+113.76 MB (119281928 B) were copied from the *eden* space to 1st generation regions and 233.10 MB (244414264 B) of memory in non-*eden* regions were copied to the next generation of regions.
 The copy forward operation is followed by a class unload operation.

 In some cases, a copy forward operation moves some regions by copying forward the objects in those regions, but only marks the objects in other regions.
-For example, the following log excerpt is taken from  a different partial cycle, correspondxing to a `contextid` of `2049`.
+For example, the following log excerpt is taken from a different partial cycle, corresponding to a `contextid` of `2049`.
 The copy forward operation in the following example involves marking some regions and copying forward others.

 ```xml
 <gc-op id="2052" type="copy forward" timems="649.059" contextid="2049" timestamp="2021-02-26T11:22:34.901">